Reservations

 The Wave Pool at the Surf Coaster.

 The second water park in Weirs Beach also no longer exists.
+It was in operation for 24 years.
 Built on the site of the Golf-O-Rama mini-golf course, this water park, Surf Coaster U.S.A., which opened on July 1, 1983, was consistently rated by travel guides as one of the best in New England.
 The park featured a variety of slides, including “Thunder & Lightning,” twin, 125-foot tall high-speed body slides; “Hurricane & Tornado,” two super-fast slides with a 4 second ride; “Monster & Beast,” twin, 400-foot long, enclosed-body, winding slides; and “Crazy River,” an inner-tube ride.
 The park also featured a huge, 500,000 gallon wave pool, and a kiddie “spray ground”, which included kid-sized slides, geysers, and fountains.

 The park was sold by the orginal owner, Peter Saalfrank, in 2001.
 After five money-losing seasons in a row, the new owner, Rick Hassler, closed the park after the 2006 season.
 After a suspicious fire in October, 2016 burned down the main building, the slides were finally torn down during the following winter of 2016-2017.